A Budget-Friendly Guide to the Mall of America

 - Johnny Rocket’s: Get a lot of food for not a lot of money at this 50’s style diner in the south food court.

-- Culinary on North: The north food court is full of fun new dining options: Shake Shack, Naf Naf Grill, Piada (Italian sandwiches), and Melt Shop all offer plenty of options on a budget.
+- Culinary on North: The north food court is full of fun dining options: Shake Shack, Naf Naf Grill, Chick-fil-A, and Piada (Italian sandwiches) all offer plenty of options on a budget.
+Take your fast food and grab a table at the north end of this food court, which offers great views of the city as well as planes landing and taking off from MSP airport.

 Best places to get something for nothing: